Making them active experiences, not passive ones.

 I’m sure you have experienced this yourself, whether it be a sports experience, educational, trade event, or brand activation, when you are able to cross that invisible line, and interact with something, the more real and immersive it becomes.

-A personal story I like to tell, which I think illustrates how we can all harness the power of this strategy, no matter how small the budget, is in my families trip to the Rosebud Kite Festival.
+An Engaging example A personal story I like to tell, which I think illustrates how we can all harness the power of this strategy, no matter how small the budget, is in my families trip to the Rosebud Kite Festival.

 Along with a few other families we were wandering along at the Festival, and my boy Jack and I happened to take a turn into the local ‘kite makers association’ tent.
 For just $6 we able to make our own kite, and in such a small investment of time and money, it changed our whole experience.
 While the other families passively watched the impressive kites being flown, Jack and I actually got to fly our own (after Dad tried to impress son with his flying skills, 5 year old Jack just picked it up and showed him up – as kids do!).